The Scarlet Empress: Plot

 An intertitle reads: "And while his Imperial Majesty Peter the III terrorized Russia, Catherine coolly added the army to her list of conquests."
 Catherine inspects the officers of Alexei's pet regiment, singling out Lieutenant Dmitri by borrowing one of Alexei's decorations to reward him for bravery.
 Orlov, Dmitri's captain, also attracts her attention.
 That evening, Catherine, who had refused to see Alexi privately since she admitted him to Elizabeth's quarters, permits him to visit her.
 When they are alone in her bedroom, she toys with him before sending him down the secret stairway to open the door for the man waiting there.
 He sees Captain Orlov and understands that his chance for a relationship with Catherine has passed.

 At dinner, the archimandrite collects alms for the poor.
-Catherine strips her arm of bracelets, Orlov donates some gems, Alexei gives a purse full of coins, the chancellor adds a single coin and Peter's mistress puts a scrap of food on the plate.
-Peter slaps the archimandrite's face and then proposes a toast to his mistress, but Catherine refuses to participate.
-Peter calls her a fool and she leaves with Orlov.
-Peter strips Orlov of his rank and dismisses him from military service to the throne.
+Catherine strips her arm of bracelets, Orlov donates some gems, Alexei gives a purse full of coins, the chancellor adds a single coin and Peter's mistress tosses a scrap of food onto the plate, which the archimandrite removes.
+When asked for his donation, Peter slaps the archimandrite's face and claims there are no poor in Russia.
+He then proposes a toast to his mistress, but Catherine refuses to participate.
+Peter calls her a fool, and she leaves with Orlov.
+Peter strips Orlov of his rank and dismisses him from military service.
 He then places Catherine under house arrest, obscuring it by issuing a public proclamation that she is dying.

 In the middle of the night Orlov sneaks into Catherine's room and wakes her.
-In uniform, she flees the palace with her loyal troops.
+Dressed in a soldier's uniform, she flees the palace with her loyal troops.
 Alexei sees her depart and murmurs: "Exit Peter the Third, enter Catherine the Second."
 She rides through the night, gathering men to her cause.
-In the cathedral, the archimandrite blesses Catherine and she rings the bell that signals the start of the coup.
+In the cathedral, the archimandrite blesses Catherine, and she rings the bell that signals the start of the coup.
 Peter awakens and opens his door, finding Orlov standing guard.
 Orlov says "There is no emperor.
 There is only an empress" and kills him.
 Catherine and her troops ride up the stairs in the palace, thundering into the throne room as pealing bells are joined by the 1812 Overture.
 Her rule is secure.